WLQV: Salem ownership

 In February 2006, WLQV was sold to Salem Communications, the country's largest owner of Christian-oriented stations.
 The station was traded for cash and two stations in Cincinnati, Ohio.
 WLQV's operations were handled thereafter by a subsidiary of Salem, Caron Broadcasting.
 The studios were moved from suburban Livonia to downtown Detroit's Penobscot Building.
-In mid-September 2006 the station moved from the Penobscot Building to its new studio site in Ferndale.
+In mid-September 2006 the station moved from the Penobscot Building to its new studio site in Royal Oak Township.
 Except for minor changes in programming and station structure, the Christian talk and teaching format continues.

 WLQV is the flagship radio voice of University of Detroit Mercy men's basketball, with play-by-play provided by Dan Hasty.

 For several years in the 2010s, WLQV was the Detroit-area affiliate of the Rocket Sports Radio Network, broadcasting University of Toledo football and select men's basketball games, as well as the coach's shows for both sports.

 On November 18, 2016, sister station WDTK moved its FM translator, W268CN, from 92.7 FM to 101.5 FM.
 At the same time, 92.7 W224CC became the FM translator for WLQV.

+On January 14, 2025, WLQV switched its FM translator to W268CN 101.5 FM Detroit.
+The former translator at 92.7 FM was switched back to a simulcast of WDTK.

 Antenna system

 The station's transmitter is located off Dix Highway (U.S. Route 25), just south of I-75 in Lincoln Park.
 The station has a highly directional antenna system.
 There had been 12 towers arranged in 4 parallel sets of 3 towers from the time of the upgrade to 50,000 watts in the early 1960s until the demolition of the easternmost three towers.
 The original mid-50s Lincoln Park array featured four pairs of two towers.

 A view of this array is visible in aerial images and topographic maps of the era.
 This site is just west of Dix Highway, near its intersection with Emmons Boulevard.
-In the early 1990s, the easternmost set of towers was taken down to make room for a Super Kmart store which opened in 1994.
+In the early 1990s, the easternmost set of towers were dismantled to make room for a Super Kmart store which opened in 1994.
 That store closed in 2003 during Kmart's second round of bankruptcy and reopened as a Meijer in 2004.